-During Environmental Impact Assessment, it is crucial that assess feasible alternatives for the project to bring sustainable development in the area.
-Therefore, before deciding on the proposed solar panel irrigation design and implementation of the project in general, several project options were examined to select feasible alternatives considering biophysical, social, economic, and technical factors.
-The alternatives considered were: No project alternative: The "No action or do-nothing option" hinders the implementation of an irrigation project in the area using solar as an energy source.
-This option limits or excludes the benefits of the local community gained from the use of modern irrigation system.
+During Environmental Impact Assessment, it is crucial that assessing feasible alternatives for the project to bring sustainable development in the area.
+Therefore, prior to deciding the proposed solar panel irrigation design and implementation of the project in general, several project options were examined to select the feasible alternatives considering biophysical, social, economic, and technical factors.
+The alternatives considered were:

+No project alternative: This is the "No action or do-nothing option" which hinders the implementation of irrigation project in the area using solar as energy source.
+This option limits or excludes the benefits of the local community that will be gained from modern irrigation system.
 If the solar project cannot be implemented, the price of fuel for their pump will be more costly to the community.
-In addition, major benefits like increase in agricultural production and income of the community involved in the construction of the project will be lost.
-Moreover, it contradicts the interest of the people in the project as well as the socio-economic development needs of the nation by using the available water resources (see water management policy).
+In addition, the major benefits like increasing agricultural products and income of the people from the project will be lost.
+Moreover, it contradicts with the interest of the people towards the project as well as socio-economic development need of the nation by using the available water resources (see water management policy).
 As a result, this option was not found to be feasible.

-The sites are far from the main electric line, and it will be more costly to get power from the main grid.
-The sites are not favorable for generating power from wind.
-Currently, some farmers use fuel for their pumps, but the cost of fuel increases from time to time (40 to 50 birr per litter), and it's not economical to proceed with further irrigation activities.
-Environmentally, it is not advisable to use fuel for pumping.
-The ESIA team measured carbon monoxide (CO) at the field with a fuel-powered pump and read 56 ppm, whereas, in the absence of pump/ideal time, the measurement is 0 ppm.
+Other source of power (Hydro, Fuel, Wind): The site is far from the main electric line, and it will be more costly to get power from the main grid.
+The site is not favorable for generating power from wind.
+Currently some farmers using fuel for their pump but the cost of fuel increasing from time to time (40 to 50 birr per litter) and is not economical to proceed further irrigation activities.
+Environmentally, it is not advisable to use fuel for pump.
+The ESIA team measured carbon monoxide (CO) at field while pump working with fuel and read 56 ppm whereas in the absence of pump/ideal time the measurement is 0 ppm.